-Federal government agencies tend to use the best value procurement process as the preferred proposal evaluation criteria.
+Federal government agencies tend to use the best value contracting procurement process as the preferred proposal evaluation criteria.
 Although known to many government contractors, many still fall prey to the government’s evaluation process.
+Winning a protest that challenges the agency’s best value trade off analysis can be daunting.
+However, taking the right approach can increase your chances of prevailing.

 What is best value procurement definition?